Icon-Newsletter-smaller

 1. Download, fill out, and print three copies of the accomplished BIR Form No. 1701.

-2. If you’re required to pay taxes, go to the accredited bank of the RDO where you’re registered.
-Present the accomplished BIR form and the required documents (check the requirements on the BIR website[6]).
+2. To pay your taxes, go to an accredited bank or RDO.
+Present the accomplished BIR form and the required documents.[7]

 3. Get your copy of the duly stamped and validated BIR form.
 This will be your proof that you’ve filed your ITR.

-How to Get ITR in the Philippines Online
+How to Get Your ITR Online in the Philippines

-Lost or forgot to keep a copy of your income tax return?
-Here are the different ways you can try to retrieve your ITR.
+Lost or forgot to keep a copy of your income tax return and wondering, "Where can I get my ITR?"
+Here are the different ways you can try to retrieve it:

 👉 Contact BIR’s Customer Assistance Division